 High-band 5G also uses millimeter wave (mmWave) frequency bands at 30 GHz to 300 GHz.
 While mmWave spectrum offers promising speeds, it struggles with signal interference, attenuation, degraded capacity and object penetration.
 These drawbacks prevent the wireless high-band technology from working well indoors.

 In fact, since AT&T and Verizon first deployed mmWave 5G, users have found it difficult to access high-band 5G signals.
 While users can get fast mobile 5G download speeds of more than 1 Gbps if they're outdoors and close to a 5G cell tower, this isn't always possible for those in an office or working from home.

 As a result, most carriers have purchased the right to use frequency bands in all three spectrum bands to broaden their 5G coverage.

 Small cells boost indoor coverage

-Cellular small cells are one answer to this coverage problem.
+Cellular small cells are another answer to this coverage problem.
 First introduced as part of the 3rd Generation Partnership Project 4G LTE specification in 2009, these radio access points (APs) can increase the density of a cellular network.

 A small cell is a low-powered cellular base station that operates using a variety of frequencies.
 Depending on their size, small cells can offer a transmission range from 40 feet up to a few kilometers.
 These mini base stations link back to the main cellular network via an Ethernet, fiber or wireless connection.